Supporting Employees Through Drug and Alcohol Misuse: A Workplace Wellbeing Approach

 At Intelligent Fingerprinting, our fingerprint drug testing technology is built with respect, wellbeing, and practicality in mind.
 From safety-critical roles to daily workforce operations, it supports employers and employees alike, without creating unnecessary disruption.

-- Real-Time Fitness Insight: With a short detection window, our system is designed to assess if someone is under the influence that day, not penalize past behavior.
+• Real-Time Fitness Insight: With a short detection window, our system is designed to assess if someone is under the influence that day, not penalise past behaviour.
 It’s about protecting safety, not punishing history.

 Fingerprint testing empowers employers to act with clarity, fairness, and compassion, supporting safe and responsible decisions when they matter most.